 Where to Stay in Oslo for 2 Days

-To make the most of your 2 days in Oslo, you should stay in a central location, close to all of Oslo’s amazing museums and beautiful outdoor scenery.
+To make the most of your two days in Oslo, you should stay in a central location, close to all of Osloโs amazing museums and beautiful outdoor scenery.
+The best neighborhoods to stay in Oslo are:

 - City Center (the best option!)